West Haven-Sylvan, Oregon

-West Haven-Sylvan is a census-designated place (CDP) in Washington and Multnomah counties, Oregon, United States, north of U.S. Route 26.
-As of the 2020 census, the CDP population was 9,299.
+West Haven-Sylvan is an unincorporated area and census-designated place (CDP) in Washington and Multnomah counties, Oregon, United States, north of U.S. Route 26.
+As of the 2020 census, the CDP population was 9,299, up from 8,001 in 2010.

 History

 In 1850, Nathan B. Jones, a pioneer of 1847, settled at the head of Tanner Creek and platted lots for a community he called "Zion Town".
 It is unknown if he named the place for Mount Zion, a summit located about a mile to the southeast.
-Because the name "Zion" for a local post office would have caused confusion, as there had already been two post offices so-named in Oregon, a resident suggested the name "Sylvan", from the Roman deity of the woods Silvanus.
-The office was established in 1890 and it closed in 1906.
-Jones, who was considered an eccentric hermit, had wanted Zion Town to become the new capitol of Oregon.
+Because the name "Zion" for a local post office would have caused confusion, as there had already been two post offices so-named in Oregon, a resident suggested the name "Sylvan", from Silvanus, the Roman deity of the woods.
+The office was established in 1890 and closed in 1906.
+Jones, who was considered an eccentric hermit, had wanted Zion Town to become the new capital of Oregon.
 He was murdered during the course of a robbery in 1894.
-Sylvan post office was located at what today is the interchange of Sunset Highway, Scholls Ferry Road and Skyline Boulevard within the Portland city limits in Multnomah County.
+The Sylvan post office was located at what today is the interchange of Sunset Highway, Scholls Ferry Road and Skyline Boulevard within the Portland city limits in Multnomah County.